Skip to main content

 Max10 machines

-Branch tracking and reserves
+Branch tracking

 For repo-managed workflows, branch tracking controls which branches get dedicated images and warm reserves.